ciccalab/MEGA/README.md

 3. Load the two sets of individuals A and B. load("./example_dataset/KEGG.186.gene.sets.Rdata") <br />

-4. Run MEGA and identify which gene sets are significanly mutated in the group of samples A as compared to B <br />
+4. Run MEGA-RVs and identify which gene sets are significanly mutated in the group of samples A as compared to B <br />
 r = MEGA(A,B,gene.sets.kegg) <br />

-5. A summary with the imput parameters used will be showed befor MEGA start.
+5. A summary with the imput parameters used will be showed befor MEGA-RVs start.

 +----------------------------------------+<br />
  Input parameters:<br />